GEM Abstraction Manual

 2. Extractor-Rules .
 In this report the guideline recommendations are stated in full and parsed into

-imperative and conditional statements, followed by a restatement as IF…THEN rules (IF decision
+imperative and conditional statements, followed by a restatement as IF

 Blocks are included in the report in which decidability and executability can be commented upon and